Master these questions with professional sample answers

 Sample Answer:

-Early in my career, I oversold the capabilities of a feature to a client without fully consulting the development team.
-When we couldn't deliver as promised, it damaged trust and created extra work.
-It was humbling.
-I learned the critical importance of cross-functional communication, setting realistic expectations, and being transparent about constraints.
-Now I always involve relevant teams before making commitments, and I'm much more careful about what I promise.
+Early in my career, I promised too much to a client about what a feature could do, without fully asking the development team first.
+When we couldn't deliver what I promised, it damaged trust and created extra work.
+It was embarrassing.
+I learned how important it is for teams to communicate, to set realistic expectations, and to be honest about what's possible.
+Now I always ask relevant teams before making promises, and I'm much more careful about what I say we can do.

 💡 Tips: